Ben10164/CPSC-351/Unit_1.md

    * w i +1 is the next letter in the sequence, and r_{i+1} is also next in the sequence
 3. $r_n \in F$

-This basically means, "is there a path in the FSA, where if you exhaust an input, you'll be at the end of the FSA
+This basically means, "is there a path in the FSA, where if you exhaust an input, you'll be at the end of the FSA"

-#### Computation
+### Computation

 Def: An action of an FSA over a string meeting the three conditions

 Languages;

 * FSA (DFA)
-  * There is a machine, and a set of strings that are put together in a particular kind of way that cna be recognized by an FSA.
+  * There is a machine, and a set of strings that are put together in a particular kind of way that can be recognized by an FSA.
-  * a collection of strings recognized by an FSA is called a language
+  * A collection of strings recognized by an FSA is called a language
-  * the col of all strings recognized by all FSAs are referred to as "regular languages"
+  * the col of all strings recognized by all FSA's are referred to as "regular languages"
   * >Regular expressions are regular languages
 * Push Down Automata
   * An FSA with a stack
   * >Context free language
 * Turing Machine
-  * A pushDown automata with infinite memory
+  * A push down automata with infinite memory
   * Recursively Enumerable

-#### Regular Language
+### Regular Language

 1. A language over an alphabet is a subset of $\Sigma^{*}$
 2. Language of a machine $m$ is the set of strings the machine accepts